New & Used Ford Fusion: In Depth

 GET A FREE PRICE QUOTE

 The Ford Fusion is a mid-size sedan with a stylish design and enjoyable driving dynamics.
 It’s a better driver’s car than the Chevrolet Malibu, Toyota Camry, and the Honda Accord.
-It also has more drivetrain options than its competitors.
+It has more drivetrain choices than its competitors, too.
 These include a plug-in hybrid, three different four-cylinder options—two are Ford’s EcoBoost engines—and a hybrid option.

 For more information on the Fusion lineup, including options, prices, and specifications, see our full review of the 2014 Ford Fusion and the 2014 Ford Fusion Hybrid.
 You can also see a 2013 Ford Fusion Video Road Test.